Identifying when Precession can be Measured in Gravitational Waveforms: Predicting the Precession SNR Posterior

 \subsection{Precessing signal}

+We now apply this conjecture to a precessing signal by attempting to \emph{predict} the posterior distributions for $\rho_p$.
+This allows us to investigate how much our recovered posterior distributions may differ from the idealised case of a precession likelihood function distributed about the simulated (true) value.
+In Fig.~\ref{fig:predicted_prior_rho_p} we show the results of this for the $q=4$ simulation presented in Sec.~\ref{ssec:q_chi}.
+This specific simulation was chosen since this case has the largest $\rho_{p}$ and corresponds to a simulation where a non-precessing analysis is less justified.
+It is therefore a good case to show how the combination of the informed prior and the additional likelihood from precession $\Lambda_{\mathrm{p}}$ correctly estimates the large $\rho_{p}$.
+In Fig.~\ref{fig:predicted_vs_inferred_rho_p}, we show how the predicted posterior distribution compares to the inferred distribution over the full range of mass ratio simulations presented in Sec.~\ref{ssec:q_chi}.

-In Fig.~\ref{fig:predicted_prior_rho_p}, we show the predicted distribution of $\rho_{p}$ for the standard injection.
-By explicitly calculating the effective prior and likelihood terms separately for $\rho_p$, we can see the effect of the prior on the $\rho_p$ posterior.
-The prior strongly disfavours large observable precession and therefore pulls the posterior towards \emph{smaller} values than the simulated value.
+In Fig.~\ref{fig:predicted_prior_rho_p} we show this predicted distribution, the informed prior, the $\chi^2$ likelihood function and the posterior distribution obtained from a full parameter estimation analysis.
+By explicitly calculating the informed prior and likelihood terms separately for $\rho_p$, we can see the effect of the prior on the $\rho_p$ posterior.
+The prior strongly disfavours large observable precession and therefore pulls the posterior towards \emph{smaller} values than the simulated value i.e. where the likelihood function peaks.

-In Fig.~\ref{fig:predicted_vs_inferred_rho_p}, we show a comparison between the predicted and measured $\rho_{p}$ distributions for the set of runs with varying mass ratio presented in Section \ref{ssec:q_chi}.
-When we calculate the posterior, explicitly accounting for the parameter space weighting encoded in the conditioned prior on $\rho_{p}$, we find good agreement between the predicted and the inferred $\rho_{p}$ distributions and note that neither predicted nor inferred are centred around the \emph{true} value for the set of signals that we have simulated.
+In Fig.~\ref{fig:predicted_vs_inferred_rho_p}, we show a comparison between the predicted and measured $\rho_{p}$ distributions for the set of runs with varying mass ratio presented in Sec.~\ref{ssec:q_chi}.
+When we calculate the posterior, explicitly accounting for the parameter space weighting encoded in the informed prior on $\rho_{p}$, we find good agreement between the predicted and the inferred $\rho_{p}$ distributions and note that neither predicted nor inferred are centred around the \emph{true} value for the set of signals that we have simulated.
 Of course, if we were to draw signals uniformly from the prior distribution, we would expect to observe the inferred distributions of $\rho_{p}$ matching with the simulated values.